salvatorespoto/salvatorespoto.github.io/renderloop/content/post/meta-balls-3D/index.md

 <br />

 ## Rendering the metaballs
-With the normals we can finally compute the shading.
-I choose a quite simple shading model, anyway it take into account diffuse, specular and fresnel contributions.
+Shading is applied to the Metaballs using a simple shading model that considers diffuse, specular, and Fresnel contributions.
-You can find the rendering code in the shader, in the *render()* function.
+The shading is implemented in the *render()* function.

 <br />

 ## Animating the metaballs
-Finally moving around the functions that generate the field will animate the metaballs.
-The total field **changes its shape over time**, and the blobby objects glue and split continuously.
+Animating Metaballs involves changing the positions of the functions that generate the field over time.
+This animation creates **dynamic, evolving shapes**.

 ```glsl
 // Update the position of the objects in the scene